 Background on the Shema

-Let’s take a look at each of the three passages that form this prayer.
+Let’s take a look at each of the three passages that form this Shema prayer.

 “4 Hear, O Israel: The Lord our God, the Lord is one.
 5 Love the Lord your God with all your heart and with all your soul and with all your strength.
 6 These commandments that I give you today are to be on your hearts.
 7 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 8 Tie them as symbols on your hands and bind them on your foreheads.
 9 Write them on the doorframes of your houses and on your gates.”

 This first passage from Deuteronomy is perhaps the broadly known portion of the Shema prayer.
-It opens with an essential declaration about the nature of God and encourages us to place our faith (and God most of all) at the very center of our lives.
+It opens with an essential declaration about the nature of God the lord and encourages us to place our faith (and one God most of all) at the very center of our lives.

 “13 So if you faithfully obey the commands I am giving you today—to love the Lord God and to serve him with all your heart and with all your soul— 14 then I will send rain on your land in its season, both autumn and spring rains, so that you may gather in your grain, new wine and olive oil.
 15 I will provide grass in the fields for your cattle, and you will eat and be satisfied.

-The second section of the Shema reiterates the directive to follow God and keep faith at the heart of our lives.
-Additionally, these verses outline the flourishing that accompanies a life lived as God intends and warn of the dangers in going our own way.
+The second section of the Shema reiterates the directive to follow one true God and keep faith at the heart of our lives.
+Additionally, these Biblical verses outline the flourishing that accompanies a life lived as God intends and warn of the dangers in going our own way.

 “37 The Lord said to Moses, 38 ‘Speak to the Israelites and say to them: “Throughout the generations to come you are to make tassels on the corners of your garments, with a blue cord on each tassel.
 39 You will have these tassels to look at and so you will remember all the commands of the Lord, that you may obey them and not prostitute yourselves by chasing after the lusts of your own hearts and eyes.
 40 Then you will remember to obey all my commands and will be consecrated to your God.
 41 I am the Lord your God, who brought you out of Egypt to be your God.
 I am the Lord your God.”’”